chenz16/AdvancedLaneFind_Submission/README.md

 ### project_video_DetLane.mp4

-Overlay identified lane in project video
+project submission video which overlays identified lane with the original video